Pizza! One of my old favorites that I still missed after giving up cheese.

 - Preheat oven to 350° and place a piece of parchment paper on the pizza pan.

 - Place dough ball in center of the pizza pan and spread outwards with fingers.
 Spread the crust approximately 1/8 thick.
 I make the center slightly thinner than the edges so that it cooks evenly.

 - Pre-bake crust for 5 minutes until the top is dry.
-Spray (or spread) a light layer of oil on the crust before spreading the tomato sauce.
-I use a homemade mixture of avocado oil + garlic olive oil.
+Spray or spread a light layer of oil on crust before spreading the tomato sauce.
 Add toppings.